ronituohino/doodle-design/README.md

 Now you can connect to the client application by opening a browser and connecting to `localhost`
 You can also connect to the admin application by connecting to `admin.localhost`
-You can also connect to GraphQL Explorer by connecting to `api.localhost`
+You can also connect to GraphQL Explorer by connecting to `api.localhost/graphql`